"

 Linux

 Linux (pronounced LINN-ux) is a family of open-source operating systems.
-This means that they can be modified and distributed to anyone around the world.
-Linux is different from the proprietary operating systems like Windows that can only be modified by the company that owns it.
+This means they can be modified and distributed to anyone worldwide.
+Linux is different from proprietary operating systems like Windows, which can only be modified by the company that owns it.

 Operating Systems for Mobile Devices

-Mobile devices such as iPads, tablets, and smartphones, run on operating systems that are designed specifically for mobile devices.
+Mobile devices, such as iPads, tablets, and smartphones, run on operating systems designed specifically for mobile devices.
 Examples of mobile operating systems include Apple iOS and Google Android.

 Apps, as commonly used for mobile device applications, are purchased from the Apple App Store or Google Play (for Android).
 Apps can be installed for free or paid.